amanjain200/complyscan_ai_agent/README.md

     - `OPENAI_API_KEY`: Your OpenAI API key.

 3. The application uses Pydantic Settings for configuration management.
 You can adjust the configuration defaults in `fastapi_backend/app/config.py`, or set the configuration variables directly using environment variables.

+4. Install the chromedriver for your os from https://googlechromelabs.github.io/chrome-for-testing/ .
+It is necessary for selenium to work.
+After downloading change the "PATH" variable in the analyze_website() function in checks.py file in fastapi_backend directory.
+You can follow the instructions from here as well (https://developer.chrome.com/docs/chromedriver/get-started).

 ### Frontend